jdb/jdb.github.com/sudoku.rst

-As a human brain usually scans the sudoku board and eventually **deduces** the right digit in the slots.
-The algorithm presented below operates in a different way.
-The algorithm below start from the top left slot, **stack up assumptions** for which number in the current slot, all the way to the bottom right slot.
-Eventually backtrack to the previous slot to try a different assumption when no number can be set for the current slot.
-The algorithm does not do deductions but can easily remember a full stack of assumptions, which is something hard to do for the human brain.
+As a human brain usually scans the sudoku board and eventually **deduces** the right digit in the slots, the algorithm presented below operates in a different way.
+The algorithm below starts from the top left slot and **stacks up assumptions** for which digit is put in a slot, for each slot all the way to the bottom right slot.
+Eventually backtrack to a previous slot to try a different assumption when no number can be set for the current slot.
+On the contrary to the human brain, the algorithm does not do deductions but can easily remember a full stack of assumptions, which is something hard to do for the human brain.

 .. automodule:: sudoku